aliyudindudu/DIMSum-Mobile-App/README.md

 npx cap open ios      # For Xcode
 ```

-🤝 Contribution
+## 🤝 Contribution

-Pull requests are welcome!
+-Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-📄 License
+## 📄 License

-Copyright (c) 2025 Aliyudin Saptari
+-Copyright (c) 2025 Aliyudin Saptari

-All rights reserved.
+-All rights reserved.

-You must obtain explicit permission from the author before cloning, copying, or redistributing this repository.
+-You must obtain explicit permission from the author before cloning, copying, or redistributing this repository.
-Unauthorized use is prohibited.
+-Unauthorized use is prohibited.

+---